|Commander / EDH||Legal|

 Isolated Chapel enters the battlefield tapped unless you control a Plains or a Swamp.

-T: Add W or B to your mana pool.
+: Add or to your mana pool.

 Price & Acquistion Set Price Alerts